 Paediatric Surgical Services

-Paediatric Surgical Services provides many dynamic learning opportunities for Graduate Nurses in the areas of orthopaedics, burns, neurosurgery, craniofacial, ophthalmology, ENT (ear, nose and throat), urology, plastic, thoracic, minor cardiac and general surgery and includes the following wards/units:
+Paediatric Surgical Services provides many dynamic learning opportunities for Registered Nurses in the areas of orthopaedics, burns, neurosurgery, craniofacial, ophthalmology, ENT (ear, nose and throat), urology, plastic, thoracic, minor cardiac and general surgery and includes the following wards/units: